dougsweetser/Q/docs/SR/problem_set_4.md

 proper time interval for this pair of events? (e) Would you describe this pair of events as timelike?
 Spacelike?
 Lightlike?

-A: (a) The square of the spacetime interval between events 1 and 2 is the first term of difference between the quaternions squared.
+A: (a) The square of the space-time interval between events 1 and 2 is the first term of difference between the quaternions squared.

 ![\[Graphics:ps4gr87